Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Introduction

-We first evaluate our model on two commonly-used benchmark datasets, the MIT-States \cite{isola2015discovering} and the UT-Zappos50K \cite{yu2014fine-grained} dataset.
-On both datasets, our model achieves competitive recognition accuracies.
-Then, we move on to the Multi-Attribute Dataset (MAD).
-In this highly complex dataset with large variations in attribute and object distributions, our model outperforms the state-of-the-art baseline methods by large margins.
-In addition, by performing ablation experiments, it has be en demonstrated that 1) a composition clustering mechanism contributes to learning compact representations, which allows the model to enlarge the margin between different compositions and distinguish the compositions that have similar appearances, and 2) the attribute-object semantic association graph in our model is expected to explore the semantic and contextual relations between the attributes and objects, which is significant for composition recognition.
+To train our model, we first utilize the contrastive loss \cite{he2020momentum,pmlr-v119-chen20j} to learn discriminative features by maximizing the similarity between an anchor image and the correct composition while minimizing the similarities with other incorrect compositions.
+Besides, we propose a novel balance loss to tackle the challenge of domain bias in generalized unseen attribute-object recognition \cite{purushwalkam2019task-driven}, aiming to raise the model's awareness of all unseen compositions.
+We evaluate our model on two commonly-used benchmark datasets, i.e., MIT-States \cite{isola2015discovering} and UT-Zappos50K \cite{yu2014fine-grained}.
+On both datasets, our model outperforms the state-of-the-art baseline methods.
+Furthermore, we build a large-scale Multi-Attribute Dataset (MAD) to describe the multiple attributes of objects.
+Along with MAD, we propose two novel metrics Hard and Soft from the perspective of compositionality to give a comprehensive evaluation in the multi-attribute setting.
+On this highly complex dataset with large variations in attribute and object distributions, our model achieves competitive recognition results.

-In this work, we show that our model can learn concepts (i.e. attributes and objects) from seen compositions and transfer these learned concepts to recognize unseen compositions.
-We achieve this goal by designing an attribute-object semantic association graph-based model, which fuses visual and linguistic two-modal data.
-The main contributions of this paper can be summarized as follows. \begin{itemize} \item We introduce a novel yet simple composition clustering mechanism to compact intra-class image features, which reduces the misclassification of similar inter-class images. \item We build a semantic association graph over the attributes and objects and map the binary graph to a set of interdependent node representations to explore the inner relations between the attributes and objects. \item We built a multi-attribute dataset called MAD.
+The main contributions of this paper can be summarized below.
+1) We extend the current research scope of unseen attribute-object composition recognition from single-attribute to multi-attribute case which is more challenging and realistic.
+Moreover, we propose an end-to-end neural network model to handle both single- and multi-attribute-object composition recognition tasks, which shows state-of-the-art performance.
+2) We construct a semantic association graph network over the attributes and objects to learn compositional representations.
+The graph is mapped to a set of interdependent node representations to explore the inner relations between the attributes and objects.
+3) We propose a novel balance loss to tackle the domain bias problem in generalized unseen attribute-object recognition, which includes both the seen and unseen compositions during the testing.
+4) We built a multi-attribute dataset called MAD.
 To the best of our knowledge, MAD is the first dataset for inferring unseen multi-attribute-object compositions.
-We hope that MAD can promote the further development of related research in computer vision community. \end{itemize}
+Further, we propose two novel metrics Hard and Soft to give a comprehensive performance evaluation in the multi-attribute setting.
+We hope that MAD can promote further developments of compositional learning and other related fields in the computer vision community.